davidchenlee/MESOscope/README.md

 ## To do:
 ### C++
 - Flush the RAMs at the beginning of each run
+- Maybe implement an automatic laser power increase depending on the imaging depth
 - Maybe install VTK to display tiff images

 ### LabView